stefan-hoeck/idris2-pack/example1/README.md

 ```

 Note, how pack will first re-install *chem-core-example*.
 It will
-do the same thing in case of an outdated library (see next section).
+do the same thing in case of outdated dependencies (see next section).

 ## Outdated Packages

 When we work on several local libraries in parallel, pack keeps
 track of our changes and will reinstall any outdated dependencies
 automatically.
 For instance, if you have *chem-core-example* already installed
-and update the time stamp of one of its source files, pack will
+and update the timestamp of one of its source files, pack will
 list the package as being "outdated" when you run `pack info`.
 If you try to build *chem-formula-example* or its test suite again,
 the outdated library will first be rebuilt and installed.
 All